apache/druid/docs/design/router.md

   ~ under the License.
   -->

-The Apache Druid Router process can be used to route queries to different Broker processes.
+The Apache Druid Router service can be used to route queries to different Broker services.
 By default, the broker routes queries based on how [Rules](../operations/rule-configuration.md) are set up.
 For example, if 1 month of recent data is loaded into a `hot` cluster, queries that fall within the recent month can be routed to a dedicated set of brokers.
 Queries outside this range are routed to another set of brokers.
 This set up provides query isolation such that queries for more important data are not impacted by queries for less important data.

-For query routing purposes, you should only ever need the Router process if you have a Druid cluster well into the terabyte range.
+For query routing purposes, you should only ever need the Router service if you have a Druid cluster well into the terabyte range.

-In addition to query routing, the Router also runs the [web console](../operations/web-console.md), a management UI for datasources, segments, tasks, data processes (Historicals and MiddleManagers), and coordinator dynamic configuration.
+In addition to query routing, the Router also runs the [web console](../operations/web-console.md), a management UI for datasources, segments, tasks, data services (Historicals and MiddleManagers), and coordinator dynamic configuration.
 The user can also run SQL and native Druid queries within the console.

 ### Configuration

-For Apache Druid Router Process Configuration, see [Router Configuration](../configuration/index.md#router).
+For Apache Druid Router service configuration, see [Router Configuration](../configuration/index.md#router).

-For basic tuning guidance for the Router process, see [Basic cluster tuning](../operations/basic-cluster-tuning.md#router).
+For basic tuning guidance for the Router service, see [Basic cluster tuning](../operations/basic-cluster-tuning.md#router).

 ### HTTP endpoints